payne/documentation/quickReference/Java-Quick-Reference.md

 It's a best practice to put `this` in front of class properties to distinguish them from local variables

 ### Access Modifiers
 `public`

 It's a best practice to make all *instance fields/properties* `private`.
 This guarantees there won't be corruption.
-It is ok to have `constants` that are publically accessible.
+It is ok to have `constants` that are publicly accessible.

 Using methods to mutate properties rather than making the properties public is nice because mutator methods can perform validation.